Flummidill/SimpleMerchantEdit/README.md

 ## 🎯 Features
 - **Edit Trades**
-Right-Click a Villager or Wandering Trader to open the Trade Editor GUI.
+Shift + Right-Click a Villager or Wandering Trader to open the Trade Editor GUI.
 Modify, Add or Remove Trades and their Settings with just a few Clicks.

 ####